 How to build Trust in a Coaching Relationship

 So with this in mind, the importance of understanding your coaching clients and their philosophies, motivations, behaviors and emotions, it is now time to turn to the act of building trust in a coaching relationship.

 Here are five techniques you can use for building a trusting relationship with clients.

 #1 – Trust, trust, trust

 Building trust and a strong client-coach rapport are the most significant determinants of coaching success.
 For many people, trust is a fickle quality.
-It may take a long time to develop but one situation to fracture.
+It may take a long time to develop but only one situation can fracture it.

 If your client has difficulties trusting people, committing to relationships, if they tend to feel paranoid and believe that others are likely to let them down, harm, or exploit them, you have to be extra careful.

-- Know you client deeply; what they want and need.
+Know your client deeply; what they want and need.

 - Manage their expectations so that you know you can deliver what they look for.